john-naeder/DRP-android-chat-bot/README.md

 # DRP CHAT BOT

 ## Introduction
-**An approach to providing a personalized list of suitable dishes for each individual through a friendly.**
+**An approach to providing a personalized list of suitable dishes for each individual through a friendly way.**

 ## Architect and utility
 ### Architect